-The time-series derived from ω -metrics have much higher temporal oscillations compared with ψ -metrics (Fig. 3), however the maxima and minima are fairly aligned with ψ -metrics, though with larger anomalies.
-This is captured also by their moderate correlations (r = 0.3 to 0.5 for the SHC and 0.4 to 0.65 for the NHC) (Fig. 5, A8).
-However, the average stream-function metric, correlations (r = 0.3 to 0.5 for the SHC and 0.4 to 0.65 for the NHC) (Fig. 5, A8).
-However, the average stream-function metric, ψ{NHC} and ψ{SHC} , correlates better with the ω -metrics: r = 0.70 to 0.81 for the NHC and 0.64 to 0.71 for the SHC.
-It also correlates better with the Φ -metrics than the other ψ -metrics, particularly with Φ^{max} at 200 hPa and 250 hPa.
-This further implies that the average stream-function metric captures also the changes in the HC in regions of ascending motion.
+The time series derived from ω metrics have much higher temporal oscillations compared with ψ metrics (Fig. 3); however, the maxima and minima are fairly aligned with ψ metrics, though with larger anomalies.
+This is captured also by their moderate correlations (r = 0.3-0.5 for the SHC and 0.4-0.65 for the NHC) (Figs. 5, A8).
+However, the average stream-function metric, ψ{NHC} and ψ{SHC} , correlates better with the ω metrics: r = 0.70-0.81 for the NHC and 0.64- 0.71 for the SHC.
+It also correlates better with the Φ metrics than the other ψ metrics, particularly with Φ^{max} at 200 and 250 hPa.
+This further implies that the average streamfunction metric captures also the changes in HC in regions of ascending motion.
 The correlation of Φ^{max} at 150 hPa with other metrics is low and mostly insignificant, suggesting that the 150 hPa level might already be in the tropical tropopause.

-The velocity-potential metrics Φ^{max}(p) show much larger magnitude of the trends compared with the other metrics.
-They are also very susceptible to the applied pressure level, a similar issue as for the ψ-metrics.
+The velocity-potential metrics $\Phi^{\text{max}}(p)$ show much larger magnitude of the trends compared with the other metrics.
+They are also very susceptible to the applied pressure level, a similar issue as for the ψ metrics.
 Therefore, this metric is also likely susceptible to the potential future changes in the depth of the tropical troposphere.
-For example, Φ^{max} (250 hPa) in ERA5 shows a strengthening trend of 1.14% yr-1, at 200 hPa roughly 0.11% yr-1, whereas Φ^{max} at 150 hPa shows a weakening trend of -0.38% yr-1 (Fig. 4e; Table 1), an outlier among the other metrics.
+For example, Φ^{max} (250 hPa) in ERA5 shows a strengthening trend of 1.14 % yr-1, at 200 hPa roughly 0.11 % yr-1, whereas Φ^{max} at 150 hPa shows a weakening trend of -0.38 % yr-1 (Fig. 4e; Table 1), an outlier among the other metrics.
 The differences among trend magnitudes are even larger in ERA-Interim (Fig. 4f; Table A1).